kaichunchou/Python-Review/README.md

 # Python-Review
-Reviewing Python with 30 practice exercises on http://www.practicepython.org/
+Reviewing Python with exercises on http://www.practicepython.org/